 But there is good news!

 Last fall, LDA and 23 of our LDA state affiliates and partners sent a letter asking McDonalds to ban toxic PFAS and took photos outside McDonalds across the US as part of the Mind The Store week of action.
 As a result, in January 2021, McDonalds announced they will ban all PFAS from guest packaging materials by 2025.
-Now it’s time for Burger King to take action.

 In addition to McDonald’s, several other quick-service companies like Taco Bell, Panera Bread, Wendy’s, Chipotle, Cava, Freshii and Sweetgreen have also committed to get rid of PFAS chemicals in their food packaging.